 EPPC Distinguished Senior Fellow George Weigel, who holds the William E. Simon Chair in Catholic studies, is one of America’s leading public intellectuals and one of the most prominent Catholic thinkers in the world.
 His annual William E. Simon lecture provides a prominent forum for his work and has spawned influential essays, articles, and books.

-EPPC’s Catholic Studies program also runs the Tertio Millennio Seminar on the Free Society, an annual summer seminar on Catholic social teaching and the thought of Pope John Paul II.
+EPPC’s Catholic Studies program runs the Tertio Millennio Seminar on the Free Society, an annual summer seminar on Catholic social teaching and the thought of Pope John Paul II.

 Click here for more information about EPPC’s FREE Catholic Social Teaching App for iPhone and iPad.